goatandsheep/Spitfire-2014/README.md

 If you are new to GitHub, don't fret-we have included a tutorial on how to use it: http://goo.gl/4RcD2u

+Note: [.md](https://en.wikipedia.org/wiki/Markdown) files can be opened like .txt files, but look cool up on GitHub

 Target Release date: End of February, 2014